rodricios/autocomplete/README.md

 Did you decide on your sentence?
 Good!

-Now what if I asked you to give me two reasons explaining *why* and *how* you chose the sentence you chose?
+Now what if I asked you to give me two **good** reasons explaining *why* and *how* you chose the sentence you chose?

 Wait, I can't even do that!
-Let's make it easier on ourselves and explain *why* and *how* we chose the first *word*.
+Let's make it easier on ourselves.
+Let's try to only answer *why* and *how* we chose just the first word.

 Still pretty hard huh?

-If you thought about it, and you thought it was pretty darn hard to give a *good and honest* reason as to why it is you chose the word you chose, let's bring out a word you guys might not understand: *probability*.
+If you thought it was pretty darn hard to give a *good and honest* reason as to why it is you chose the word you chose, it's alright. :)

+But like all couch-scientists, let's just make a guess!
+My guess is: our brain is a **probabilistic machine**.

-If you feel like you don't *get* what the word means, sure you do!
-Just use the word "probably" in one of your sentences, but but try to makes some sense.
+If you feel like you don't *get* what the word "probabilisitic" or "probability" means, sure you do!
+Just use the word "probably" in one of your sentences, but try to make some sense.

-What do I mean?
+Ok, so what do I mean?
 Well, let's just consider the English language.
 Like most other things, the English language has rules.

 The kind of rules that can be simplified down to: